-- •It can store more information than the processor's memory but it is still finite in size. - •Example showing memory being used for a computer with 2 GB RAM: - -Computer is turned on and Windows Vista is loaded (minimum of 512 MB to 1 GB depending upon the version of Vista of RAM required) - The user runs a program to play a movie (~30 MB of RAM) - The movie player is of typical length, around two hours (~ 4 GB) - -Total Memory requirements: Over 5 GB of RAM (can't be all stored in RAM) - Note: This is a simplified example because most computers will be running many other programs at the same time (e.g., security software to protect the computer against things like Viruses). - •Also recall that RAM is volatile and information stored there will be lost after the computer is shut off (something else is needed for long term storage)
+- •It can store more information than the processor's memory but it is still finite in size. - •Example showing memory being used for a computer with 2 GB RAM: - -Computer is turned on and Windows 7 is loaded (minimum of 1 GB to 2 GB of RAM depending on whether the 32 or 64 bit version is installed) - The user runs a program to play a movie (~30 MB of RAM) - The movie player is of typical length, around two hours (~ 4 GB) - -Total Memory requirements: Over 5 GB of RAM (can't be all stored in RAM) - Note: This is a simplified example because most computers will be running many other programs at the same time (e.g., security software to protect the computer against malicious programs such as Viruses). - •Also recall that RAM is volatile and information stored there will be lost after the computer is shut off (something else is needed for long term storage)